 The combined ratio is a measure of operating performance and represents the ratio of the syndicate's total costs (excluding foreign exchange movements) to total net earned premium.
 A combined ratio under 100% indicates an underwriting profit.
 The calculation of the combined ratio for the syndicate includes all claims and other costs of the syndicate but excludes foreign exchange gains or losses.
-The syndicate's combined ratio has increased in 2022 to 86% (2021: 75%).
-This increase is largely driven by an increase in the claims ratio.
+The syndicate's combined ratio for 2023 financial year was 24% (2022: 86%).
+The improvement in combined ratio is a result of the syndicate not writing new business in 2023 and release of reserves on existing risks.